cfortiz/web-scraping-challenge/README.md

 | month            | The Martian Month.
 Similarly to Earth, Martian time can be divided into 12 months. | text      |
 | min_temp         | The minimum temperature (in °C) observed during a single Martian sol.              | number    |
 | pressure         | The atmospheric pressure (Pa) in Curiosity's location on Mars.                     | number    |

+## Notes

+For the sake of cleanliness and performance, the browser objects in both parts of the challenge were constructed as headless browsers.
+If viewing the browser automation is desired, please set the `HEADLESS` global to `False` instead of `True`.